broadinstitute/firecloud_developer_toolkit/README2.md

     * edit to update the namespace and method name to push the WDL to in Firecloud
     * These edits are not needed when running locally.

-* Update the Readme
+* Update the Readme: README.taskname.md
     * This info will be visible within GitHub as well as Firecloud.
 It is for documentation only.

-###### Workflow
+### Multi-step workflows or alterative single-task workflows
 The 'workflows' directories contain one WDL file each, just like the 'tasks' directories, but they lack the files related to building a docker.

 Files in a workflow directory:
-* taskdef.testtask.wdl
+* taskdef.taskname.wdl
-* inputtest.testtask.json
+* inputtest.taskname.json
 * Makefile
-* README.testtask.md
+* README.taskname.md
 * (not yet named) file that points to composing tasks

-For multi-step workflows, the WDL is likely composed of multiple task blocks, each copied from the single-task-workflow WDL from the <repo>/tasks directories.
+For multi-step workflows, the WDL is composed of multiple task blocks, each copied from the single-task-workflow WDL from the <repo>/tasks directories.
 This is followed by a multiple-line workflow section of the WDL defining the DAG and intermediates.
 (At some point there will be code to help update the task section of the WDL from the WDLs in the task directory.)

 For single-step workflows that need more than one wdl, the WDL looks similar to what is found in the repo/<tasks> directories, but contains some change from what is there.
 Make sure that your docker repo name and tag are in sync between the tasks and workflows, even if you are not pushing images to the external repo.